Jintiannn/openEuler/README.md

 **1.🔎 Find bugs (and offer improvements if possible):** <br />
 You can: *experience--→identify issues--→pose questions--→report them to the community (with instructive suggestions)* <br />
 In the community, we use the 'issue' system for reporting concerns.
 When submitting, contributors should specify the relevant 'repo' (repository) to which the issue pertains.
-For example, the 'kernel' of Linux operating system has its own repo dedicated to efficient issue management.</p>
+For example, the 'kernel' of the Linux operating system has its own repo dedicated to efficient issue management.</p>

 **2.💪 Fix bugs:** <br />
 Fixing bugs in the community takes your involvement to the next level, essentially embracing the developer's role.
 Here, we encourage not just spotting issues but also contributing solutions.
 Ideally, when you come across a problem, it's a great practice to offer a patch as a solution right away.</p>